kbhedi715881/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's often better to write clean, straightforward code first, then optimize only if necessary, based on profiling and performance measurements.

+# 2023-12-06
+- "Premature optimization is the root of all evil" - Donald Knuth.

+This quote emphasizes the importance of avoiding unnecessary optimization early in the development process.
+It's better to write clear, simple code that works correctly and can be easily understood by others, rather than trying to optimize for performance too soon.
+Optimization should only be done after profiling and identifying bottlenecks in the code.